SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

     d.
 A id icon for the Component filter .
 Id icon is highlighted in blue as Component filter is applied by default.

+**Expected Results 4**

+If the Guided Answers extension is already open in the existing view port is given focus.
+A new instance of the GA extension is not opened the existing instance is re used.

+### Opening Guided Answers to the side in VSCODE
+1. Open VSCode
+2. Select Code in VSCode Nav bar
+3. Select Settings in drop down menu
+4. Click Settings in menu
+5. Enter 'Guided Answers' in the setting search input field
+6. Check/Enable 'SAP>UX>Guided Answer:Open in New Tab
+7. Close Settings
+8. Open the 'Command Palette'
+9. Enter 'SAP: Open Guided Answers'
+10. Select 'SAP: Open Guided Answers' ( See expected result 1 )
+11. Open the 'Command Palette'
+12. Enter 'SAP: Open Guided Answers'
+13. Select 'SAP: Open Guided Answers' ( See expected result 2 )

+### Opening Guided Answers to the side in SBAS
+1. Open Dev Space in SBAS
+2. Click on menu icon in side tool bar
+3. Select File
+4. Select Preferences
+6. Click Settings in menu
+7. Enter 'Guided Answers' in the setting search input field
+8. Check/Enable 'SAP>UX>Guided Answer:Open in New Tab
+9. Close Settings
+10. Open the 'Command Palette'
+11. Enter 'SAP: Open Guided Answers'
+12. Select 'SAP: Open Guided Answers' ( See expected result 1 )
+13. Open the 'Command Palette'
+14. Enter 'SAP: Open Guided Answers'
+15. Select 'SAP: Open Guided Answers' ( See expected result 2 )

+**Expected Results 1**
+Guided Answers extension open in view port

+**Expected Results 2**
+Guided Answers extension open in a new view port.
+Two instances of the Guided Answers Extension are opened.

 ### Search Guided Answers Content